masc-ucsc/docs/docs/pyrope/07b-structtype.md

 ## Row type

 Pyrope has structural typing, but also allows to infer the types.
-The where statement can be used to implement some functionality that resembles the row type inference.
+The `where` statement can be used to implement some functionality that resembles the row type inference.
+The `where` clause is followed by a list of comma separated conditions that must evaluate true for the function to be valid.

 ```
-let rotate = fun(a) where a has 'x' and a has 'y' {
+let rotate = fun(a) where a has 'x', a has 'y' and_then a.y!=30 {
   var r = a
   r.x = a.y
   r.y = a.x